-Hong Kong Protester Reportedly Shot By Police During Mass Demonstrations
+Hong Kong Protester Is Shot By Police As Clashes Over Democracy Take A Dark Turn

+Warning: This video shows a moment of intense violence and might be upsetting to some viewers.

+Another video shared via local media from after the shooting shows the young protester with blood on his chest.
+He's slumped on the ground, complaining of chest pain and asking to be taken to a hospital.

-As goose-stepping soldiers marched in Beijing to mark 70 years of Communist Party authoritarian rule, marchers in Hong Kong chanted "power to the people," demanding universal suffrage and the right to elect their own leaders.
+It was one of the most dramatic and ominous scenes in a day of physical confrontations and contrasting images between mainland China and Hong Kong.
+As goose-stepping soldiers marched in Beijing to commemorate 70 years of Communist Party authoritarian rule, marchers in Hong Kong chanted "power to the people," demanding universal suffrage and the right to elect their own leaders.

 The contrast was one that Beijing and its embattled representative in Hong Kong, Chief Executive Carrie Lam, had hoped to avoid in the weeks ahead of the Oct.
 1 anniversary.
 But the protesters who have been out in force for 17 straight weeks in Hong Kong had other ideas.